padiac/padiac.github.io/codex_rules.md

 ## Write Target Files
 - Output path: `notes/<slug>.md` (overwrite if exists).
 - Remove any inline overrides from the final Markdown.
-- Ensure the final document complies with all “Site Markdown Rules”.
+- Ensure the final document complies with all "Site Markdown Rules".
 - **Ensure the top-level H1 title line is removed** from the saved Markdown (only body remains).

 ---